Some thoughts on the future of edtech...

 Cheaper EVs, cheaper goods, green energy cooperation — the benefits of deeper UK-China trade are real.
 But so are the risks.
 What's the right balance?

 The NHS is beloved but broken.
-What if we replaced general taxation funding with an employer-paid insurance model that keeps care free at the point of use while introducing competition and quality incentives?
+What if we replaced general taxation funding with an employer-paid insurance model that keeps care close to free at the point of use while introducing competition and quality incentives?